Going Green

 Reform 15: Protecting pollinators

 Bees, butterflies, and other pollinators are essential, both for ecosystems and for food production.
 Limiting harmful pesticides and planting pollinator-friendly gardens supports both agriculture and biodiversity.
-Of particular note, many public places in Metro Vancouver have planted bee gardens, which include a wide variety of flowers so that something will be in bloom most of the year.
+Pollinator-friendly gardens (“bee gardens”) include a wide variety of flowers so that something will be in bloom most of the year.

 Reform 16: Eco-education